 The JHC has also considered reconfiguration of the West Ferry waters to enlarge the mooring zone, by reducing the area of the transient zone, which is not extensively used at present.
 However, as of 2011 the harbormaster advises that there is still space for additional moorings in the existing mooring zone, so this initiative has been deferred.
 Shoreside access is apparently more of a problem, in that there is insufficient parking space in the West Ferry area to accommodate more boaters.
-Possibly more shoreside

-1 2 access could be provided at Ft.
+Possibly more shoreside access could be provided at Ft.
 Getty, but this would require dinghy docks and other infrastructure, which has not yet been addressed in detail.

-3 4 South (Mackerel Cove) Harbor: Conservation zone: The town designates all of 5 this area as a conservation zone.
-It is in any case largely taken up by the swimming area 6 for the public beach that stretches across its north end.
-It is part of a CRMC Type 1 7 Conservation Area.
-8 9 Goal : To reconfigure the town's harbor boundaries so that they more effectively 10 serve the purposes for which they were intended.
-11 12 13 Policy : To workconsistent with town, DEM, and CRMC guidelinesto provide 13 more mooring spaces for residents and non-residents, to provide more convenient public 14 moorings and anchorages for visiting boaters, to provide more productive approaches to 14 15 conservation, and to reduce total harbor areas where that is possible.
-16 17 Recommendations: The town shall review its existing harbor lines and propose 18 amendments as deemed necessary and with consideration to CRMC and DEM 19 regulations.
-20 Implementation: 22 21 22 23 24 25 Action: Establish an ad hoc subcommittee to study the issue and report to the full 24 Commission.
+South (Mackerel Cove) Harbor: Conservation zone: The town designates all of this area as a conservation zone.
+It is in any case largely taken up by the swimming area for the public beach that stretches across its north end.
+It is part of a CRMC Type 1 Conservation Area.

+Goal: To reconfigure the town's harbor boundaries so that they more effectively serve the purposes for which they were intended.

+Policy: To work--consistent with town, DEM, and CRMC guidelines--to provide more mooring spaces for residents and non-residents, to provide more convenient public moorings and anchorages for visiting boaters, to provide more productive approaches to conservation, and to reduce total harbor areas where that is possible.

+Recommendations: The town shall review its existing harbor lines and propose amendments as deemed necessary and with consideration to CRMC and DEM regulations.

+Action: Establish an ad hoc subcommittee to study the issue and report to the full Commission.
 Establish an appropriate liaison with both the CRMC and the DEM.

-25 26 Reference: See sections II-B, on current harbor boundaries, and II-D, on CRMC 27 and DEM water classifications, above; the CRMC's Coastal Resources Management 28 Program ("Red Book"), 1996 and ongoing; and the DEM's Water Quality Regulations, 29 August 1997 and ongoing.
-30 31 Responsibility: Initiator: Harbor commission; Resources: planning commission, 32 conservation commission, CRMC, DEM.
-33 34 Timing : The most urgent task for the Commission is to resolve issues relating to 35 East Harbor moorings.
-It should undertake the harbor boundary issue either after or in 36 conjunction with that Issue.
-37 38 Costs: There should be only minor administrative costs in resolving this issue.
-39 ·
+Reference: See sections II-B, on current harbor boundaries, and II-D, on CRMC and DEM water classifications, above; the CRMC's Coastal Resources Management Program ("Red Book"), 1996 and ongoing; and the DEM's Water Quality Regulations, August 1997 and ongoing.

-Waters Under the Jurisdiction of the Town of Jamestown
+Responsibility: Initiator: Harbor commission; Resources: planning commission, conservation commission, CRMC, DEM.

+Timing: The most urgent task for the Commission is to resolve issues relating to East Harbor moorings.
+It should undertake the harbor boundary issue either after or in conjunction with that Issue.

+Costs: There should be only minor administrative costs in resolving this issue.

+Comprehensive Harbor Management Plan

+Appendix A

+Comprehensive Harbor Management Plan

+Appendix B

+HARBOR COMMISSION

+JAMESTOWN COMPREHENSIVE HARBOR MANAGEMENT PLAN

+APPENDIX A: Map of Coastal Conservation Areas

+The information depicted on this map is for illustrative purposes only.
+For descriptions of these conservation areas, please consult the Harbor Management Plan

+Jamestown GIS Department J. Jobin - September 2010